rahil627/mind-of-rathewolf/docs/_drafts/Critical-Theory-in-Relationships.md

 There is no gift-giving, the gift is human development.

-When I spend time in a relationship, I want to learn from that person&#8217;s experience, share my own, guide the person to the right direction in knowledge and in space.
+When I spend time in a relationship, I want to learn from that person's experience, share my own, guide the person to the right direction in knowledge and in space.
 This is probably why I enjoy social organizing: by connecting people with the right wisdom, through material (media, urban material) and people, I push them in directions they desire or perhaps will desire.

 definitions from Wikipedia:
-Critical Theory &#8211; &#8220;to liberate human beings from the circumstances that enslave them&#8230;Critical theory maintains that ideology is the principal obstacle to human liberation.&#8221;
+Critical Theory -  "to liberate human beings from the circumstances that enslave them...Critical theory maintains that ideology is the principal obstacle to human liberation."

-Altruism &#8211; &#8220;or selflessness is the principle or practice of concern for the welfare of others.&#8221;
+Altruism - "or selflessness is the principle or practice of concern for the welfare of others."